Continual Learning via Ensemble-Based Depth-Wise Masked Autoencoders for Data Quality Monitoring in High-Energy Physics: RESULTS AND DISCUSSION

-Presented next are results obtained by ensembling together multiple sub-ensemble models, while the $\mu_{\mathrm{err}}$ and $\sigma_{\mathrm{err}}$ values are left static and are not updated.
-For this study, no more than 4 runs sub-ensemble worth of models were ensembled together at a time.
-For example, when \textit{Run357112} was evaluated the total ensemble consisted of 1 sub-ensemble model generated using \textit{Run357112} data, 1 sub-ensemble model generated using \textit{Run357081} data, 1 sub-ensemble model generated using \textit{Run356381} data, and 1 sub-ensemble model generated using \textit{Run355769} data (the entire run list can be referenced in the legend of Fig.~\ref{fig:datasets}).
 The overall structure of the ensemble follows the flow chart detailed in Fig.~\ref{fig:Flow_chart}.
 The individual sub-ensemble models were never deployed on data that was used to train an individual model within the larger ensemble in order to avoid potential data contamination.
 Each time a new sub-ensemble model was introduced, the oldest sub-ensemble model was retired in order to maintain a fixed ensemble size.
 Table~\ref{tab:Ensemble_No_Update} shows the resulting performance metrics of this study.
-An important conclusion to note is that the static ensembling approach further improves the FNR values, however the FPR worsens compared to the baseline with no continual learning techniques employed (i.e. Tab.~\ref{tab:Baseline_degradation}).
+An important conclusion to note is that the static ensembling approach further improves the FNR values, however the FPR worsens compared to the baseline with no continual learning techniques employed (Tab.~\ref{tab:Baseline_degradation}).

 Finally, a study was performed which combined both of these techniques, in which a new sub-ensemble model was trained and added to the ensemble for every run, while the $\mu_{\mathrm{err}}$ and $\sigma_{\mathrm{err}}$ values were updated for all individual sub-ensemble models within the ensemble using the validation data of the latest run.
 The entire ensemble was then evaluated using the latest run's test data.
-The result, shown in Tab.~\ref{tab:Update_every_run}, is an ensemble which exhibits $>99\%$ precision across all anomaly factors tested, and similar recall performance for all anomaly factors except the most subtle tested (0.8).
+The result, shown in Tab.~\ref{tab:Update_every_run}, is an ensemble which exhibits $>98\%$ precision across all anomaly factors tested, and similar recall performance for all anomaly factors except the most subtle tested (0.8).
 Most importantly, both the FPR and FNR values are significantly improved relative to the application of either technique alone, and relative to baseline performance which included no continual learning mitigation techniques.